Logos for Church is here—equip every leader in your church. Learn more

 Consider the cost for these three commentaries:

-But a Logos 8 Gold Legacy Library is $830.00—so not only would you save $681.97, but you’d also get hundreds of other books to boot, like:
+But you’d also get hundreds of other books to boot, like:

 Dynamic Pricing makes the deal sweeter than a glass of Texas iced tea.
-You’ll never pay for resources you already own a second time (which means an even lower price) because with Dynamic Pricing, you only pay for the resources that are new to you.
+You’ll never pay for resources you already own a second time, which means an even lower price on these Legacy Libraries.
+With Dynamic Pricing, you only pay for the resources that are new to you.
+And remember, this Dynamic Pricing is on top of a library’s already-discounted, bundled price!

 Dynamic Pricing routinely results in hundreds—and sometimes even thousands—of dollars in savings for Logos base package owners.

 We’ve also put together specialty libraries designed for specific theological traditions.
-Anglican, Reformed, Baptist, and beyond—collections of resources from nine distinct strands of theological thought.
+Anglican, Reformed, Baptist, and beyond—we’ve put together collections of resources from nine distinct strands of theological thought.

 Even if you’re solidly in a particular theological camp, a library from a different tradition could be helpful for your study.
 Why?
 Because each tradition-specific library has unique strengths.
 You may be able to get a great deal on resources you’ve been hunting for in a library you never would have considered: